MDS-UPDRS

 Planning to use the MDS-UPDRS Scale in your practice?
 Read below for a step-by-step guide on how to use and download our digitally editable and printable template.

-Step One.
-Download the Template
+Step 1: Download the template

-Step Two.
-Conduct the Test
+Step 2: Conduct the test

 For the sections wherein the rater has to score, the rater must follow the provided instructions per item; ask the patient the provided questions or instruct them to do certain exercises; listen to the patient (and caregiver's) answers or observe the patient's movement, and as a final step, tick the appropriate score depending on the matching description.
 Here's a list of the corresponding sections described:

-• Motor Examination
+• Motor examination

-• Motor Complications
+• Motor complications

-Meanwhile, in the sections where the patient has to answer on their own or with the help of their caregiver, the patient must read, understand, think hard of the answers to the questions, and tick the appropriate score depending on their responses.
-Here’s a list of the corresponding sections described:
+Meanwhile, in the sections where the patient has to answer on their own or with the help of their caregiver, the patient must read, understand, think hard about the answers to the questions, and tick the appropriate score depending on their responses.
+Here's a list of the corresponding sections described:

-• Motor Aspects of Experiences of Daily Living (M-EDL)
+• Motor aspects of experiences of daily living (M-EDL)

 When the rater and patient complete the test and have totaled the scores per section, the expert may proceed with their interpretation.